bhofmei/inherit-logic/INSTALL.md

 3. Update password, entering `password` as the old password and make the new password a unique, secure password.

 If you've verified that Nodemailer is functional, you can also reset your password by navigating to the sign-in page and following the instructions for `Forget password?`

+## Updates
+- Most updates will work by running `git pull` to get the most up-to-date version, then rebuilding and restarting the application.
+- The scenario configuration data is loaded into MongoDB the first time the app runs.
+If changes are made to MendelPede or Cricket's `scenario.data.js`, either delete the corresponding table in MongoDB or update the DB entry.
+If you delete the table, the new scenario data will loaded on application restart.